core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ### AEAD Algorithm ## {#ssec-common-context-aead-alg}

 AEAD Algorithm identifies the COSE AEAD algorithm to use for encryption, when messages are protected using the pairwise mode (see {{sec-pairwise-protection}}).
-This parameter is not relevant if the group uses only the group mode.
+This parameter is immutable once the Common Context is established, and it is not relevant if the group uses only the group mode.

 For endpoints that support the pairwise mode, the AEAD algorithm AES-CCM-16-64-128 defined in {{Section 4.2 of I-D.ietf-cose-rfc8152bis-algs}} is mandatory to implement.